swiftlang/swift-docc-plugin/Sources/SwiftDocCPluginDocumentation/SwiftDocCPlugin.docc/Generating Documentation for Extended Types.md

     $ swift package generate-documentation --include-extended-types

-> Note: Swift 5.8 or higher and the Swift-DocC plugin version 1.2 or higher is required in order to use this flag.
+> Note: Extension support is available when using Swift 5.8 or later and the Swift-DocC plugin 1.2 or later.

 ## Understanding What is Included by Default